MikeJohnPage/newsrivr/README.md

 ## Usage

-newsrivr follows a simple workflow: (1) store credentials, (2) retrieve news, (3) clean news.
+The newsrivr workflow is simple: (1) store credentials, (2) retrieve news, (3) clean news.

-### Storing credentials
+### Store credentials

-To access the Newsriver API, you will need to (freely) register an [API token](https://console.newsriver.io/api-token).
-In addition to an API token, you are also required to provide a user agent to use the newsrivr package.
+To access the Newsriver API, you need to register an [API token](https://console.newsriver.io/api-token).
+In addition, you are also required to provide a user agent when using the newsrivr package.
 This allows Newsriver to identify who is using the API (and is important if something goes wrong).
 A good default user agent is your email address.
-To make your credentials available to newsrivr at every session, use the `store_credentials()` function, which will prompt you for your API token and user agent and then append them to a `.Renviron` file located in your home directory:
+To make your credentials available to newsrivr at every session, use the `store_credentials()` function, which will prompt you for your API token and user agent and then append them to a `.Renviron` file located in your home directory (note, you should only do this once):

 ``` r
 library(newsrivr)